-#RogueOne is still a few weeks away yet, but the trailers have given us a good idea of what to expect.
-Along with a fresh new backstory, we're going to be seeing some brand new locations— as well as some old favorites.
+#RogueOne has finally been released, and fans are going wild for Jyn and her crew of rebels.
+Along with a fresh new backstory, we saw some stunning new locations— as well as some old favorites.
 And the best news is you can visit them all in real life!

 More articles on #RogueOne: